Prostitution in Costa Rica: Child prostitution

-Since 2004, the government and the tourism industry have implemented several initiatives to curb child prostitution, including education campaigns among tourist industry workers to report any illicit activity regarding minors.
-Anyone convicted of buying sex from a minor can suffer a prison term of up to 10 years.

 Despite attempts by Costa Rican authorities to improve the situation in Costa Rica, their efforts have had little to no effect.
 Such efforts were the Law Against Organized Crime in 2009, and the Law for Protection of Victims and Witnesses in 2010.
 Immigration and the District Attorney's office assert that efforts thus far have been inadequate, as there have only been two human trafficking cases ending in a strict sentence since the passing of these laws.
 Lawmakers have since redoubled their efforts, unanimously approving the Law Against Human Trafficking, which would raise the maximum penalty of human trafficking to 16 years.

 Children find themselves involved in the sex trade through a number of different circumstances: families seeking a better life for their children are tricked by offers from pimps, who later abuse and drug the children to the point of submissiveness, or they can be sold into the trade by neighbors, relatives, or people they considered friends.
 Abandoned and afraid, these children seldom find their way back home, and the ones who do are usually ostracized from society.
 In 2016, the phenomenon of fathers "renting" their daughters as child prostitutes has been called common in Limón Province, but occurred throughout the country.
 The Ministry of Health of Costa Rica regretted that some citizens of Costa Rica do not denounce this practice.